knative/test-infra/tools/cleanup/README.md

 # Resources Clean Up Tool

-This tool is designed to clean up stale resources from gcr, for now it deletes old images and clusters created during testing.
+This tool is designed to clean up stale test resources.
+For now it deletes GCR images and GKE clusters created during testing.

 ## Basic Usage